 Coursera’s mission is to transform lives through learning.
 To help minimize the impact of the coronavirus (COVID-19) outbreak on students, the Coursera community is launching a global effort to assist universities and colleges to deliver courseware online.

-Coursera for Campus will be available globally at no cost to any university impacted by COVID-19
+Coursera Campus Response Initiative is available at no cost to any global university impacted by COVID-19

 How the program works:

 - Access 3,800 courses and 400 Specializations

 - Up to 5,000 licenses for enrolled students at impacted organization

 - Institutions may enroll students in courses through July 31, 2020

 - Students can complete courses through September 30, 2020